Does stress cause a low testosterone level?

 Typically, stressors will reduce your testosterone and thyroid levels.
 This in turn reduces your healthy estradiol levels, leaving you with a hormone imbalance.
 This imbalance can lead to many symptoms and diseases that can affect your quality and length of life.

 If you are constantly stressed, it causes testosterone and thyroid levels to fall.
-Because testosterone and thyroid control how your body burns fat, builds muscle, and creates energy, as your levels decline, your weight and energy levels will be affected.
+Since testosterone and thyroid control how your body burns fat, builds muscle, and creates energy; as your levels decline, your weight and energy levels will be affected.